lmsalaudeen/participantsDB/participantsProject.md

+# A mock database for storing patient information

-# CFG Introduction to Data and SQL Project
+This project was done as part of the requirements for the CFG Introduction to Data and SQL KickStarter Course.

-My idea for this was to create a sort of patient information database.
+My idea for this was to create a patient information database.
 For example, if you want to conduct a study and collect data about patients in your study.
 The mock database contains five tables:

 | Table Name               | Columns                                                                                     |
 |--------------------------|----------------------------------------------|